The Start of It All

 This marked a huge turning point for our business because at the time we were one of many small local farms that were milking our cows and delivering it to neighboring customers.
 When the law passed dairy farmers were left with three options: sell their cows and stop producing milk, continue milking cows but send the milk to a centralized processing center, or purchase the equipment needed to pasteurize on farm.

 Ernest Wright, 2nd generation, decided to invest in the equipment and establish an on farm dairy processing facility.
 Although the equipment has been updated, we continue to pasteurize all of our own milk on farm today.

 From Moo to You – The Process

-Down in the milking parlor there is a refrigerated stainless steal tank that holds 2,000 gallons of milk.
-In order to get this milk to our dairy we pump it up using a state of the art stainless steal pipe line.
+Down in the milking parlor there is a refrigerated stainless steel tank that holds 2,000 gallons of milk.
+In order to get this milk to our dairy we pump it up using a state of the art stainless steel pipe line.